Polytech-Paris-Sud-Web/TP-Sakhraoui/README.md

 ## Why bother migrate?

 Reasons to migrate:
-- We can have all the new features and corrected bugs of previous versions -The AOT builds will be noticeably faster ensuring a significant change in the compiler's performance.
+- We can have all the new features and corrected bugs of previous versions
+- The AOT builds will be noticeably faster ensuring a significant change in the compiler's performance.
--The Angular framework in the new version uses unique techniques and tools to debug its applications by themselves.
+- The Angular framework in the new version uses unique techniques and tools to debug its applications by themselves.
--With IVY we see an improvement in the build error.
+- With IVY we see an improvement in the build error.
 It gives less time for the builds to complete enabling all the error messages easier to read.